National Civil Defence Cadet Corps: Rank structure

-Worn usually by officers during formal events.

 Membership

-Newly enrolled Secondary One students from schools with an NCDCC unit set up, regardless of their race, religion, gender and academic ability, can choose to become members of the corps.
-While units are allowed to enroll students using methods to their discretion, this must be done so in consultation with their respective schools and if the need arises with the corps' headquarters.
-Units would also need to submit a nominal roll to the corps' headquarters for monitoring purposes.
-While there are no restrictions regarding membership for Singapore Citizens and permanent residents, foreign students membership will have to be approved by the relevant ministry.
-Members are expected to be part of the corps throughout their four or five years of their secondary school education.
+Newly enrolled Secondary One students from schools with an NCDCC unit set up can choose to become members of the corps.
+Units also need to submit a nominal roll to the headquarters at the Home Team Academy for monitoring purposes.
+While there are no restrictions regarding membership for Singapore Citizens and permanent residents, foreign students' membership will have to be approved by the relevant ministry.
+Members are expected to be part of the corps throughout the four or five years of their secondary school education.
 However, members may be discharged from the corps based on valid reasons.

-Units

-Below is the list of secondary schools that have NCDCC units.

-Based on the 2018 school units list, there are four sectors which oversees a total of 35 units.
-The list is expected to grow within 2019 with more units to be formed in the coming years.